 One of the best reasons for their use is the elimination of costly errors.
 Manually entering data (such as the price into a cash register) is far more likely to result in some errors than scanning a barcode.
 The scanning process is also faster, allowing the data to get into the systems quickly and reliably.

 Stock control is also vastly improved with the use of scanning equipment.
 Not only does the scan let the system know that an item has been sold in real time, but the financial record is also stored immediately.
 One of the great benefits of this is that inventory levels can be reduced, as no “buffer” stocks need to be kept in case of erroneous stock reports.
 As the barcode can also record the locations of items in inventory, the are efficiencies to be gained in terms of less time spent searching for items.

 It used to be that training employees on the systems used for selling or tracking inventory was fairly extensive.
 Not only did the employee have to get through the training, but another employee had to spend time doing the training.
 It only takes a few minutes to train someone to use a barcode scanner.
 Many people using the self-checkout at their supermarket are self-trained!

 The types of data that can be gathered from these systems is amazing.
 The one we’re all familiar with is pricing.
 But they can also be used for locations, inventory controls, notifications, and many other things.
 As they get printed onto flat surfaces, they can be attached to most anything.

 Once the scan is made, the data is sent to the computer system straight away.
 This provides real-time data with accurate information.
 This allows for faster decision making with good information, saving time and effort.

-Familiar, user-friendly, and inexpensive to implement, the technology has revolutionised the retail, warehousing, and shipping industries.
+Familiar, user-friendly, and inexpensive to implement, the Barcode Printer has revolutionised the retail, warehousing, and shipping industries.
 The gains in efficiency, the overhead savings, and the accuracy and quickness of data available have changed the way things are done, with tremendous financial benefits.